khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 ### Accessibility

 - Tooltips should not auto-dismiss as it would violate [WCAG 1.4.13 Content on Hover or Focus](https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus)

-When adding tooltips, we must ensure that the element with the tooltip can receive focus so keyboard users can see the tooltip.
+- When adding tooltips, ensure that the element with the tooltip can receive focus so a keyboard user can see the tooltip.
-If the element is a static one, such as an icon, we can enclose it in a button, which already is focusable, so we don't have to add `tabindex=0` to the icon.
+- If the element is a static one, such as an icon, enclose it in a button which already is focusable so we don't have to add `tabindex=0` to the icon.

 The following code snippet is a good example of an icon with a tooltip.

-- It is automatically focusable, as it is a button.
+- It's automatically focusable, as it is a button.
-- It is given an accessible name with `aria-label`, as it is a button with no text.
+- It's given an accessible name with `aria-label`, as it is a button with no text.

 ```html
 <button